The Lion & the Mouse: Story and themes

 By making a nearly wordless picture book, Pinkney is able to overcome the challenge faced when adapting Aesop's fables, of using a short story and writing a full length book out of it.
 Several critics commented on how this format requires great imagination and investment from the reader in order to follow the story.
 Wendy Lukeheart writing in School Library Journal suggested that, "the lack of words in this version allows for a slower, subtle, and ultimately more satisfying read".

-The book's theme of how the "powerful can crush the weak" was seen as particularly timely.
+This book's theme of how the "powerful can crush the weak" was seen as particularly timely.
 Unlike in many retellings of the story, in this wordless book the mouse is unable to vocally bargain with the lion.
 Yet the story is still able to capture the original story's message "that definitions of meek and might are simply a matter of perspective".
 Through their respective strengths and weaknesses the lion and the mouse are able to find a need to collaborate and even be friends.
 Pinkney was also interested in exploring the setting of the story and the characters' families.
 The "temptation, danger, and choice" the characters have to face could suggest a Garden of Eden-like setting, according to Horn Book.

 Reception and awards

-The book was a best seller and was well reviewed.
+This book was a best seller and was well reviewed.
 It received a starred review from Booklist: reviewer Daniel Kraus rhetorically asked how readers could avoid being, "drawn into watercolors of such detail and splendor".
 The Horn Book Magazine, Kirkus Reviews, Publishers Weekly, and School Library Journal all gave the book starred reviews and included it in their best books of the year lists.
 The New York Times and Children's Book Council were among those who named it as one of the best books of 2009.
 Megan Cox Gurdon of The Wall Street Journal called it, "a beautiful recapitulation of an Aesop fable".
 Amanda Craig in The Times described the book as "exquisite".

-The book won the 2010 Caldecott Medal, something which had been widely predicted.
+This book won the 2010 Caldecott Medal, something which had been widely predicted.
 The committee cited how, "[i]n glowing colors, Pinkney's textured watercolor illustrations masterfully portray the relationship between two very unlikely friends."
 Pinkney expressed his surprise at actually winning the Caldecott, after having drawn five honor books.
 In his acceptance speech, Pinkney discussed what might have sparked his interest in the story, spoke at length about its creation, and his "deep feeling of satisfaction" over children "claiming ownership" of the fable.
 Pinkney was the first African-American artist to win the award.
-The book was also a 2010 Boston Globe–Horn Book Award honor book.
+This book was also a 2010 Boston Globe–Horn Book Award honor book.